About Unified Data Classification

 Make sure your environment is set up for Unified Data Classification via Edge

-Configure your data classes in Unified Data Classification.
+Configure your data classes in UDC.

 Classify the synchronized data.